 - Add 2 T butter and 2 T olive oil to a large skillet over medium high heat.
 Add cauliflower, leeks, and shallots and cook for 5-7 minutes, until cauliflower is starting to soften.

 - Add dried orzo and garlic to skillet and stir around.
 Let orzo toast and garlic become fragrant for 60 seconds or so.

 - Pour in broth, sherry, and spices; bring to a boil, then reduce heat, cover and simmer for about 10-12 minutes, stirring frequently so it doesn’t stick to the bottom, until orzo is cooked.
 You may need to add another 1/2-1 c broth if it absorbs super quickly and you still need liquid to cook orzo.

 - When orzo is nice and creamy, stir in lemon juice, parmesan, and spinach.
 Toss around until spinach is slightly wilted and cheese melty.

 - Serve in bowls with fresh parsley, enjoy!

-*I do prefer this recipe made with Sherry cooking wine, however if you don’t have it and are subbing white wine instead, I would add an additional Tablespoon of wine to achieve the proper flavor.
+*I do very much prefer this recipe made with Sherry cooking wine, however if you don’t have it and are subbing white wine instead, I would add an additional Tablespoon of wine (more as needed) to achieve the proper flavor.